gjoncas/gjoncas.github.io/posts/2020-12-26-algebraic-semiotics.markdown

 Types, for instance, give us information like if a metaphor is a personification, or how ‘far apart’ are the elements being compared.
 Likewise, functions and axioms help account for structure, such as how a poetic meter blends with a rhyme scheme (Goguen & Harrell, 2004: 51).
-Most interesting of all, this enriched ‘structural blending’ can be elegantly formalized in category theory.
+Most interesting of all, this enriched ‘structural blending’ can be elegantly formalized as pushouts in category theory.

 <center>![](/static/img/blog-posts/conceptual-blending.png)</center>